Skip to main content

 (3) For unpaid leaves that fall under FMLA, the employee shall be responsible for continuing to pay, on a bi-weekly basis, the employee share of insurance premiums under which they are covered as well as other debts owed to the college that would normally be satisfied through payroll deduction.
 For unpaid leaves as an extension of approved FMLA, the employee shall pay, on a bi-weekly basis, the full amount of insurance premiums under which they are covered as well as other debts owed to the college that would normally be satisfied through payroll deduction.
 While on an unpaid leave of absence, other than FMLA, neither sick leave nor vacation leave shall be accrued.

-(4) The employee does not return to work, the college may choose to terminate employment and re-fill the employees position.
+(4) In the event the employee does not return to work, the college may choose to terminate employment and back-fill the employee's position.

-Since employees can usually vote without inconvenience before or after their regular working hours, the college does not make provisions for time off taken to vote.
+Since employees can usually vote before or after their regular working hours, the college does not make provisions for time off taken to vote.

 Supplemental Information